 Suitable for active people

-- 3* and 4* Bed and breakfast
+- 3 and 4 star B&B and Hotel accommodation.

 ITINERARY & MAP

-Central Cork City Location
+Central Cork City Location.

 Additional Costs: Dinners, snacks and drinks